kaylatozier/hello-world/README.md

 # hello-world
 session 2 practice repository for GitHub flow
+# About me
-# I am a paleoclimate PhD student learning to program.
+I am a paleoclimate PhD student learning to program.